SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

   can also cause thrombocytopenia (low platelet count), which leads to clots.

 So&hellip; yeah, COVID-19 causes lots of inconvenient and potentially lethal clots.
-Avoiding _that_ risk, you should look at a vaccine very charitably.
-Even _if_ there were some evidence of vaccine-induced thromboembolism, which we _still_ haven't established!
+Avoiding _that_ risk, you should look very charitably and forgivingly at a vaccine's alleged clot risk.
+(Even if there _were_ some evidence of vaccine-induced thromboembolism, which we _still_ haven't established!  )

 ### How often does this happen in the general population?